netxms/netxms-doc/admin/scripting.rst

 NXShell
 =======

-NxShell is based on Jython and provide access to NetXMS Java API using interactive shell.
+NxShell is based on Jython and provide access to |product_name| Java API using interactive shell.
 NxShell is build as single jar file, which includes all required libraries.

 Download: http://www.netxms.org/download/nxshell-VERSION.jar